livepeer/go-livepeer/doc/ai-subnet.md

 ### On-chain AI Subnet Orchestrator Configuration

-To redeem _Mainnet AI Subnet_ tickets **on-chain**, your _Mainnet Transcoding Network_ Orchestrator needs to be set up and ranked within the top 100 Orchestrators.
-The setup steps are outlined in the [Livepeer Orchestrator Setup Documentation](https://docs.livepeer.org/orchestrators/guides/mainnet-transcoding-network).
-Once your _Mainnet Transcoding Network_ Orchestrator is set up, you can proceed with the **on-chain** configuration of your _mainnet AI Subnet_ Orchestrator.
-To do this without affecting your _Mainnet Transcoding Network_ Orchestrator, run a separate Orchestrator exclusively for the _AI Subnet_.
-This Orchestrator will process AI jobs on the _Mainnet AI Subnet_.
-If your _Mainnet Transcoding Network_ Orchestrator is up and running, there are two methods to have the AI tickets redeemed **on-chain** by your _Mainnet Transcoding Network_ Orchestrator:
+To redeem _Mainnet AI Subnet_ tickets **on-chain**, ensure your _Mainnet Transcoding Network_ Orchestrator is set up and ranked in the top 100.
+Refer to the [Livepeer Orchestrator Setup Documentation](https://docs.livepeer.org/orchestrators/guides/mainnet-transcoding-network) for setup steps.
+Once set up, configure your _Mainnet AI Subnet_ Orchestrator **on-chain**.
+Run a separate Orchestrator for the _AI Subnet_ to avoid affecting your main Orchestrator.
+This Orchestrator will handle AI jobs on the _Mainnet AI Subnet_.
+If your main Orchestrator is operational, there are two methods for **on-chain** AI ticket redemption:

--   **Method 1**: Redeem the AI tickets **on-chain** on your _Mainnet AI Subnet_ Orchestrator, using the `-ethOrchAddr` to set your _Mainnet Transcoding Network_ Orchestrator as the `recipient` of the tickets. **This method is recommended**.
+-   **Method 1 (Recommended)**: Redeem the AI tickets **on-chain** on your _Mainnet AI Subnet_ Orchestrator, using the `-ethOrchAddr` to set your _Mainnet Transcoding Network_ Orchestrator as the `recipient` of the tickets.
 -   **Method 2**: Set up a ticket redemption service using the `-redeemer` flag, and have your _Mainnet AI Subnet_ Orchestrator send the tickets to this service using the `redeemerAddr` flag.

-Both methods are detailed below.
+Detailed instructions for both methods are provided below.

 #### Set Ticket Recipient